cjgala/starman-cli/README.md

 ## Extending Spaceman

 By default the only chart Spaceman includes is the `sample` chart.
-Additional charts can be added by adding dropping them into the `charts` directory of this codebase.
+Additional charts can be added by running the `spaceman space add chart` command.

 You can also write your own charts!
 More information can be found [here](charts.md).